 Are weddings allowed in the gardens?

 Yes, they are!
+All events must be prearranged with the Visitors Center, call (803) 436-2640.
 Standing-only ceremonies (no chairs, tables or other structures are allowed) may be conducted any place within the gardens.
 Wedding planners should be reminded that Swan Lake is a public park and the city cannot guarantee privacy or freedom from interruption by visitors or wildlife except in the gazebo area.
 The Swan Lake Gazebo in the Bland Gardens is available by reservation at a nominal cost.
 Wedding receptions are not permitted within the park, but can be held in the Heath Pavilion or Visitors Center Conference Room.
 Please call (803) 436-2640 for rental information or click here.

-Can I host my family reunion at Swan Lake?
+Can I host my family reunion or other event at Swan Lake?

 Can I rent the Children's Playground area?

 The picnic shelters located adjacent to the children’s play area are open at no charge on a first-come first-served basis.
-Groups are encouraged to share picnic shelters with other visitors as much as possible, and cannot block anyone from the playground equipment.
+Groups are encouraged to share picnic shelters with other visitors as much as possible, and cannot block anyone from the playground equipment and surrounding green space.

 Can we play music at the gardens?

 Loud noise and/or music is not permitted within Swan Lake Iris Gardens.

 Can I drop my children off at the Gardens?

 Children under 16 are not permitted without a parent and/or guardian.